The Importance of NYC Oral Hygiene

 If you have any pain while brushing or have any questions about how to brush properly, please be sure to call Herald Square Dental at Herald Square Denture & Dental Center Phone Number 212-689-0024.

-Dr. Pasch, Dr. Yam, Dr. Shirzadnia and Dr. Xu recommend using a soft to medium toothbrush.
+Dr. Pasch, Dr. Yam and Dr. Shirzadnia recommend using a soft to medium toothbrush.
 Position the brush at a 45-degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, make sure you follow the same directions while cleaning the inside of the back teeth.